Mixed reviews from Missouri House leaders about governor’s plans to delay budget proposal

 State legislators prepare to hear Governor Greitens’ State of the State address – without his budget requests.
 The speech has traditionally included the governor’s proposed budget, but Greitens plans to wait until February to release those details.

 He announced Wednesday the hiring of Missouri’s first chief operating officer.
 Drew Erdmann, with a management consulting firm for governments and non-governmental organizations, assumes the position.
+It’s unknown how involved Erdmann will be in the budget process.

 Missouri House Minority Floor Leader Gail McCann Beatty (D-Kansas City) says not hearing Greitens’ budget suggestions on Tuesday will delay the legislature’s budget work.